DiddiLeija/DiddiLeija.github.io/my_story.md

 ****

-On **December, 2020**, I tooked several [Python courses on Spanish](http://capacitateparaelempleo.org) to certificate and extend my knowledge.
-That's where
+On **December, 2020**, I tooked several [Python courses on Spanish](http://capacitateparaelempleo.org) \(yeah, Spanish is my native language\) to certificate and extend my knowledge.
+That's where I found the power of GUIs (Graphical User Interfaces) with Python...
-I found the power of GUIs (Graphical User Interfaces)...
-Since that day, I haven't stopped of making GUIs.
+Since that, I haven't stopped of making GUIs.

 ****